-All Content must adhere to the Collections Development policy and will be subject to review by a Curator who will check the submission for completeness and accuracy as such that it can reasonably be reused by an informed third party.
+All Content must adhere to the Collections Development policy and will be subject to curatorial review to check the submission for completeness and accuracy to ensure that it can be reasonably reused by an informed third party.
 Disagreements between Submitters and Curators in the curation process will be mediated by the Portage Service Manager.

 Curators will assess Content using the following criteria as a guide:

 The Service is responsible for ensuring the successful ingest, secure storage, indexing for search and discovery, and accessibility for download of Content.
 The Service is not responsible for omissions, mistakes in the data, or legal infringements (i.e., applicable privacy or copyright laws).
 Upon receipt of notification that Content infringes on copyright or privacy laws or any other applicable legislation, the Service will review and, as appropriate, remove the Content but retain the metadata landing page with an explanation for why the Content is no longer available. (see Data Retention and Deaccession Policy)